Snowleopard-osu/osu-wiki/news/2017-08-30-beatmap-spotlight-july-2017.md

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/I.jpg)](https://osu.ppy.sh/s/426638)

-Here we have **[Tidek](https://osu.ppy.sh/u/743282)** this time with a beatmap worth enough for this spotlight.
-Knowing that **[_underjoy](https://osu.ppy.sh/u/2235750)** has made 2 guest difficulties, we can expect a big and splendful work from this two experienced polish mappers.
+Here we have **[Tidek](https://osu.ppy.sh/u/743282)** this time with a beatmap worthy enough for the Spotlight.
+Knowing that **[_underjoy](https://osu.ppy.sh/u/2235750)** has made 2 guest difficulties, we can expect a big and wide-reaching work from these two experienced Polish mappers.

-The best thing about this map is that you can actually appreciate how the patterns and scroll speed changes gets harder at the same time in each difficulty if you play them from easiest to hardest.
+The best thing about this map is that you can actually appreciate how the patterns and scroll speed changes gets harder at the same time in each difficulty, if you play them from easiest to hardest.
 This beatmap is highly recommended if you are fan of scroll speed changes and challenging patterns.
 Enjoy!

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/altersist.jpg)](https://osu.ppy.sh/s/459950)